Colin Strickland

-Colin Arturo Strickland (born November 7, 1986) is an American former bicycle racer specializing in gravel racing and fixed gear criteriums.
+Colin Arturo Strickland (born November 7, 1986) is an American former professional bicycle racer specializing in gravel racing and fixed gear criteriums.
 He first became known for his wins in the Red Hook Crit series, before finding further success at gravel races like Unbound Gravel.

 Strickland is known for his connection with the murder of Moriah Wilson.
 Strickland purchased the gun that his then-live-in girlfriend and business partner Kaitlin Armstrong was convicted of using to kill Moriah Wilson.
-After the murder of Wilson, in response to the police report, Strickland was dropped by a number of sponsors including Specialized, Enve Composites, and apparel brand Rapha.
+After the murder of Wilson, Strickland was dropped by a number of sponsors and subsequently left competitive cycling.

 Early life and early career

 Colin Strickland was born in 1986 in Johnson City, Texas and grew up on a farm.
 By his twenties, he had started cycling as a form of transportation.
 His first experience with bicycle racing was winning an Alleycat at the 2010 North American Handmade Bike Show.